Bait and Switch (book)

-Bait and Switch: The (Futile) Pursuit of the American Dream is a 2006 book by Barbara Ehrenreich.
+Bait and Switch: The (Futile) Pursuit of the American Dream is a 2005 book by Barbara Ehrenreich.

-Contents

 The book follows Ehrenreich's examination of the world of insecure low-wage work that constituted Nickel and Dimed, published in 2001.
 In this case, she decided to pseudonymously penetrate the corporate world instead and then write about the way in which things operate in reality in a similar manner to her earlier book (in this case adopting her maiden name as a cover).
 She embarked upon a quest to try to get a job in public relations.